 In nature, cats often take to the trees.
-This keeps them hidden from predators, and gives them just the right vantage for surveying their territory and opportunistic hunting.
+This keeps them hidden from predators and allows a good vantage for surveying their territory and opportunistic hunting.

 How can you introduce these elements to your home?

 Your cat gets to show off both natural agility and grace to get up and down.
-Plus it brings him or her a sense of comfort by getting up off the floor.
+Plus, it brings them a sense of comfort by getting up off the floor.

-If furniture is off limits, you can increase the vertical space in your home with cat trees or cat clouds.
+If furniture is off limits, increase the vertical space in your home with cat trees or cat clouds.
 These are cleverly designed climbing structures and wall shelves made especially for felines.

-Because of the dangers associated with cars, exposure to disease from prey, and conflicts with wild or domestic animals, we don't condone outdoor cats.
-That's not to say indoor cats must be sealed off completely from the outside world.
+Because of the dangers associated with cars, exposure to disease from prey, and conflicts with wild or domestic animals, keeping your cat exclusively outdoors can be risky.
+That doesn’t mean indoor cats must be sealed off completely from the outside world, however.

 While roaming their home territory, it's quite common for cats in nature to hide in abandoned burrows or conceal their presence in a canopy of foliage.

-Scratching is in your cat's nature, so it's important to give him or her an alternative to your furniture, rugs or curtains.
+Scratching is in your cat's nature, so it's important to give them an alternative to your furniture, rugs or curtains.

 To create a calm environment for feeding, consider the type of dish you're using and where you place it.